 The pcode algorithm was redesigned in MATLAB 7.5 (Release R2007b).
 You can run older P-files in any current version of MATLAB; however, upcoming releases will not run P-files created before version 7.5.
 Files generated in 7.5, or later versions, cannot run in MATLAB 7.4 or earlier.

-When encrypting all files in a folder, pcode does not encrypt any files within subfolders.
+When obfuscating all files in a folder, pcode does not obfuscate any files within subfolders.

 A P-file takes precedence over the corresponding .m file for execution, even after modifications to the .m file.